HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-caching.md

 * Data is consistent throughout multiple servers.
 * Multiple Applications / Servers can use one instance of Redis Server to cache data.
 This reduces the cost of maintanence in the longer run.
 * Cache would not be lost on server restart and application deployment as the cache lives external to the application.
-* It does not use local server’s resources.
+* It does not use local server's resources.

 **Cons**